 - Common medical interventions

-All health professionals, but those practising in the following fields may find it of particular relevance:
+All health professionals, but those practising in emergency or critical care may find it of particular relevance.